HL7/fhir-gender-harmony/input/pagecontent/fhirgenderharmony.md

 ### Using Observation for Gender Identity
 Using an Observation resource for communicating gender identity has several considerations:
 * When using SMART App Launch, users must authorize an additional scope (e.g., user/Observation.read).
-  * SMART authorization servers may need to consider supporting granular scope so that users may authorize access to Gender Identity Observation resources, but not other Observation resources such as Labs or Vitals.
+  * SMART authorization servers may need to consider supporting granular scopes so that users may authorize access to Gender Identity Observation resources, but not other Observation resources such as Labs or Vitals.
   * SMART authorization servers may need to consider how authorized scopes are granted for Observations describing different individuals (e.g. Patient vs. Practitioner) in the same integration, and how the scope of those authorizations are displayed to the end user performing the authorization.
 For example, is the user granting access to all Gender Identity Observations that the user has access to (including Practitioner and RelatedPerson), or only those for the Patient?
   * Systems that only support resource-level authorization can protect gender identity information when necessary.
 * If the method or actor documenting the gender identity is relevant, those may be recorded directly in the Observation resource, or in a Provenance resource associated with the Observation.